 You don't need a co-founder to start.
 Sometimes you do, eventually, but not to ship an MVP.
 Many solo founders launched fine and added a co-founder later.
 Many waited a year to find the right co-founder and never started.
 If you have a great match, ship together.
 If not, ship alone.
 Don't let "finding a co-founder" be the gating step.

 You don't need a designer.
 You need a product that demonstrates the value proposition.
 For most MVPs, that means a landing page, a checkout, and one core flow.
 Tailwind UI, a Webflow template, or a stock Shopify theme is fine.
-Design is not stopping you from learning if the business works.
-Design is polish, and polish comes after proving there's a market.
+Design is not what's stopping you from learning whether the business works.
+Design is the polish step, and the polish step comes after you've proven there's a market.

 You don't need a Figma.
-Figma is useful for team alignment on visual direction.
-For a solo founder building an MVP, it's often a place to procrastinate by designing rather than shipping.
+Figma is useful when you have a team and need visual alignment.
+For a solo founder building an MVP, Figma is often a place to procrastinate by designing rather than shipping.
 Skip it unless you have a specific reason — usually "I'm building a high-fidelity demo and the visual quality is the experiment."

 You don't need a spec.
-A 20-page spec implies certainty about what you're building that you don't have.
-Before you build, you know what you think the product is; after you build and ship, you'll know what it actually needs to be, and they'll differ.
+A 20-page spec implies a level of certainty about what you're building that you don't have.
+Before you build, you know what you think the product is; after you build and ship, you'll know what it actually needs to be, and they'll be different.
 Write down the experiment, not the product.
 The experiment fits in a paragraph.

 You don't need an LLC.
 Form an LLC the day you have revenue or signed customer contracts.
-Before that, the LLC is a tax burden, a state-filing obligation, and a procrastination tool that lets you feel like you started a business without starting one.
-Almost all legal protection an LLC offers can be sorted out the day before your first contract.
+Before that, the LLC is a tax burden, a state-filing obligation, and a procrastination instrument that lets you feel like you started a business without starting a business.
+Almost all of the legal protection an LLC offers can be sorted out the day before your first contract.

 You don't need a perfect-fit market.
 You need a clear hypothesis about some market and the willingness to be wrong about it.
 The market you target on day one is probably not the market you'll sell to on day 500.
 That's fine.
 Pick something specific and start.